Subhash002/GSIV23_Subhash_Kandhway/README.md

 # Movie App

-This is a Movie App that uses various technologies and libraries for development.
+This is a Movie App that utilizes various technologies and libraries for development.

 ## Libraries and Dependencies

-The following libraries and dependencies are used in this project:
+The project relies on the following libraries and dependencies:

 - `@emotion/react`: ^11.11.1
 - `@emotion/styled`: ^11.11.0